jepiqueau/react-sqlite-app-starter/README.md

 # Ionic/React SQLite App Starter

-Ionic/React application demonstrating the use of the ```capacitor-sqlite``` plugin part of the @jeepq/capacitor plugin library and can be use as an application starter.
+Ionic/React application demonstrating the use of the ```capacitor-sqlite``` plugin and can be use as an application starter.

 The ```capacitor-sqlite``` test is accessible in the Tab2 of the Application by clicking on the SQLite test button.